By: Daniel Garf On: March 01, 2026 In: Uncategorized Comments: 0

 1. Close-Up Magic During Cocktail Hour

 This is the move that doesn’t get enough credit.
 A roaming close-up magician during cocktail hour does three things: breaks the ice, gives everyone something to talk about, and elevates the event before the formal program begins.
-Nobody’s pulled on stage — the magic happens right in front of them, with their ring, their phone, their business card.
+Nobody’s pulled on stage.
+The magic happens right in front of them, with their ring, their phone, their business card.
 It’s personal.

 2. A Mentalism Set After Dinner